 Jointly Sponsored by

+Dr. Black discussed the treatment of meningiomas and low grade gliomas, and the use of intra-operative MRI.
+Dr. Burchiel presented a new classification scheme for trigeminal neuralgia, and discussed treatment strategies and outcomes.
+He also reviewed “state of the art” techniques for movement disorder surgery.
 The general scientific program once again offered a broad spectrum of neurosurgical topics in an atmosphere that stimulated and encouraged open and vigorous discussion.
 This opportunity for open discussions and the sharing of individual experiences remains one of the highlights and major attractions of the RMNS annual meeting.

 The annual business meeting of the Society was well attended by the members present at the meeting.
 The following business was conducted: